 it is one of the last and largest remaining parts of the immense primeval forest which once spread across the European Plain.

-This UNESCO World Heritage Site and Biosphere Reserve lies in parts of the Brest Voblast (Kamianiec and Pruzhany districts, BE) and Hrodna Voblast (Svislach district) in Belarus and on the Poland side near the town of Białowieża in the Podlaskie Voivodeship (190 km (120 mi) north-east of Warsaw).
+This UNESCO World Heritage Site and Biosphere Reserve lies in parts of the Brest Voblast and Hrodna Voblast in Belarus and on the Poland side near the town of Białowieża in the Podlaskie Voivodeship (190 km (120 mi) north-east of Warsaw).

 The border between the two countries runs through the forest.
 There is a border crossing for hikers and cyclists.
 The forest is home to 800 wisent, the continent's heaviest land animals.